Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 # we assume a strict molecular clock, of unknown rate
 clockrate ~ dnExponential(1.0)
 ```
-Of note, a quick estimate of the age of primates is between 50 and 100 Myr, and the mutation rate per year in Humans is of the order ot $10^{-9}$ per year, which gives us a rough estimate of $\sim 10^{-1}$ substitution over the total time span of the tree (100 Myr).
+Of note, a rough estimate of the age of primates is between 50 and 100 Myr, and the mutation rate per year in Humans is of the order of $10^{-9}$ per year, which gives us a rough estimate of $\sim 10^{-1}$ substitution over the total time span of the tree (100 Myr).
 Thus, an exponential of mean 1 will be safe (given that the true value is probably less than 1).

 Then, we specify the Tamura 92 nucleotide substitution process:
 ```